catalinc/pytetris/README.md

 # tetris
-Tetris clone written with Python and Pygame
+Tetris clone written with Python and Pygame.